txt/plm19/doc/lisp1.md

 For learning LISP and having a lot of fun doing it, I strongly endorse the amazing [Land of Lisp](http://landoflisp.com).

 - To edit LISP code, I used to tell folks, EMACS!
-- Now I find VIM is just find find (see
+- Now I find VIM is just find find (see the excellent [slime](https://vimawesome.com/plugin/slime) development environment).

 Then, once you get serious, turn to